MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 #### Update XML definitions for select work item types

-If your organization uses the Hosted XML or On-premises XML process model to customize the work tracking experience and you want to link to and view the GitHub link types from the Development section in the work item forms, you'll need to update the XML definitions for the work item types.
+Update the XML definitions for the work item types, if your organization uses the Hosted XML or on-premises XML process model to customize the work tracking experience and you want to link to and view the GitHub link types from the Development section in the work item forms.

 For example, if you want to link user stories and bugs to GitHub commits and pull requests from the **Development** section, you need to update the XML definitions for user stories and bugs.